 In severe cases, you may require a period of rest from your aggravating activity.
 Your Physiotherapist will be able to provide you with information in regards to alternative exercise.

 Anti-inflammatory medication and natural creams such as arnica may help reduce your pain and swelling.

 Phase 2: Restore Full Range of Motion

 As soon as it is comfortable, your Physiotherapist will start your rehabilitation aiming at regaining full active range of motion of the ankle.

 Phase 3: Restore Muscle Strength

 Your calf, ankle and foot muscles will require strengthening to recover from the injury and prevent future episodes.
-It is important to regain normal muscle strength to provide normal dynamic ankle control and function.
-Your strength and power should be gradually progressed from non-weight bear to partial and then full weight bear and resistance loaded exercises.
+It is essential to regain normal muscle strength to provide reasonable dynamic ankle control and function.
+Your strength and power should gradually progress from non-weight bear to partial, and then full weight bear and resistance loaded exercises.
 You may also require strengthening for your other leg, gluteal and lower core muscles depending on your assessment findings.
-Your physiotherapist will guide you.
+Your Physiotherapist will guide you.